abstruction/GDTBot4Lemmy/README.md

 * `SUBREDDIT` - lemmy subforum that you want the threads posted to

-* `TEAM_CODE` - three letter code that represents team, look this ./src/team IDs.txt
+* `TEAM_CODE` - three digit code that represents team, look for this ./src/team IDs.txt

+* `DIVISION_CODE` - three digit code for the team's division, look for this ./src/team IDs.txt

 * `PRE_THREAD_SETTINGS` - what to include in the pregame threads